jishnugnair/LudoAI/README.md

 # LudoAI
 This project is a work in progress.
-Project is an attempt to create competitive AI players using Statistics and Genetic algorithm.
+Project is an attempt to create competitive computer controlled Ludo players using Statistics and Genetic algorithm.